thunder-saint/CP/>NOTES</Maths.md

 # **Algebra:**
-- if (a*b)<=n then a<=(n/b);
+- if (a*b)<=n then a<=(n/b).
--
 ---
 # **Pigeonhole Principle:**
-- in any array of N positive integers, there exists a non-empty contiguous subarray whose sum is divisible by N;
+- in any array of N positive integers, there exists a non-empty contiguous subarray whose sum is divisible by N.
-- if N+1 objects are put into N boxes, then at least one box contains 2 or more objects;
+- if N+1 objects are put into N boxes, then at least one box contains 2 or more objects.
 ---

 # **Special Number Series:**